senaite/senaite.core/docs/utilities/worksheet_layout_utility.rst

         provides="bika.lims.interfaces.IWorksheetLayouts"
     />

-Third step: create view for your layout
+3. Make a view for your new layout

 .. code-block:: python